 Students may select course work from existing special education courses (relating to emotional disturbance, learning disabilities, mental retardation and/or early childhood special education) and from various interdepartmental graduate courses.
-Each student will be required, using the direct guidance of his or her adviser, to design a program of study that will meet each individual's needs and career objectives.
+Each student will be required, using the direct guidance of his or her adviser, to design a program of study that will meet individual needs and career objectives.

-MIIIII III Clean
+Minimum Credit

-Requirements • Hours
+Requirements 1 Hours

 Choose from the following: 18

 SPED 512.
-Behavior Management in the Classroom 3
+Behavior Management in the Classroom

 SPED 611.
-Survey of Learning Disabilities 3
+Survey of Learning Disabilities

 SPED 630.
-Survey of Mental Retardation 3
+Survey of Mental Retardation

 SPED 640.
-Advanced Study of Individuals with

-Emotional Disturbance 3
+Survey of Emotional Disturbance

 SPED 653.
-Internship in Special Education:
+Internship in Special Education: Non-teaching ıg

-Non-teaching

-Electives (by advisement only) • 18
+Electives (by advisement only) 1 12

 PSYC 515.
 Basic Counseling Skills

 SPED 501.
 Workshop in Special Education

 SPED 600.
-Advanced Study of Exceptional
+Advanced Study of Exceptional Individuals

-Individuals

 SPED 615.
-Transition Services for Students
+Transition Services for Students With Mild Di sabilities

-With Mild Disabilities

 SPED 621.
-Introduction to Early Childhood
+Introduction to Early Childhood Special Educ ation

-Special Education

-30

-Electives may also be chosen from the areas of communication sciences and disorders, human resource development, psychology, secondary education, speech pathology, early childhood and middle education.
+1Electives may also be chosen from the areas of communication sciences and disorders, human resource development, psychology, secondary education, speech pathology, early childhood and middle education.
 Acceptable courses are determined by the individual needs of the student and upon approval of the adviser.